matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 *   **Corporate Chaplaincy: The Missing Link in Business** for presenting the impact that chaplains can have on a prospective client company’s bottom line (available as an article and as a Microsoft PowerPoint).
 *   **The Case for Corporate Chaplaincy** for presenting prospective client companies with key questions about caring for their employees, facts about marketplace trends that affect all organizations, major news coverage of corporate chaplaincy, and how your Chaplain Assistance Program is the best investment they can make in their people (Microsoft PowerPoint).
 *   **Chaplaincy Promo Video** <span style="color:red">what does this contain?</span>
+*   **Employee FAQ Handout** for each of your client companies to share with their employees about the nature of the Chaplain Assistance Program in place at their company (Microsoft Word).
 *   **Fee Chart** for offering prospective client companies four Chaplain Assistance Program options based on number of employee visits, type of clients, mode of service, relationship ranking, and fee range (Microsoft Word).

 ### A rewarding business opportunity awaits you!
+When you add all these resources together, the total value is <span style="color:red">$800.</span>

 Start helping organizations in your area experience the gifts that corporate chaplains bring to individual employees and to businesses as a whole.

 Just click on the “Buy Now” button below to access the tools and strategies you need for success in this industry!

 <span style="color:red">BUY NOW</span>